About

 Biography

-Dr. Nikita T. Hamilton defended her doctoral dissertation “Disturbing the Peace: Television, Disruption, and the Roles of Black Women” at the Annenberg School for Communication and Journalism at the University of Southern California in 2017.
-Additionally, she earned a Graduate Certificate in Gender Studies from USC’s Graduate School.
-Nikita is a former Annenberg Fellow, PAGE (Publicly Active Graduate Education) Fellow, COMPASS (Consortium on Media Policy Studies) Fellow, and CUP (Council of Urban Professionals) Fellow whose research focused on representations of black women in television, cultural studies, and gender.
+Dr. Nikita T. Hamilton had a roundabout journey to Hollywood.
+She defended her doctoral dissertation “Disturbing the Peace: Television, Disruption, and the Roles of Black Women” at the Annenberg School for Communication and Journalism at the University of Southern California in 2017.
+While there she also earned a Graduate Certificate in Gender Studies from USC’s Graduate School and was awarded the Order of Arête, which is given to graduate students who have distinguished themselves above their peers through university or community leadership.
 She received her undergraduate degree from the University of Pennsylvania where she double-majored in Communication and Psychology.